 Marie’s research and professional practice is focused on public health nursing education and practice, infant nutrition/lactation, vulnerable populations, and healthy public policy.
-Her research uses qualitative methods to explore the perspectives of program recipients to inform policies and programs at multiple levels.
-Marie is currently a member of the Canadian Association of Schools of Nursing’s (CASN) Climate Driven Infectious Disease Committee, and the CASN Community Health Education Interest Group.
-She participated in the development of both the CASN’s Entry-to-Practice Public Health Nursing Competencies for Undergraduate Nursing Education and Guidelines for Quality Community Health Nursing Clinical Placements for baccalaureate nursing students.
-Marie was previously a member of the Delphi Survey Working Group that drafted the 2019 Revised Canadian Community Health Nursing Standards of Practice, the Public Health Agency of Canada’s Immunization Education Working Group, the board of the Saskatchewan Public Health Association, the CHNC board, the CHNC Standards and Competencies Standing Committee, and the CHNC Professional Practice Model (2011) Expert Group.
+Her research uses qualitative methods to explore the perspectives of program recipients to inform policy at multiple levels.
+Marie is currently a member of the Canadian Association of Schools of Nursing’s (CASN) Community Health Education Interest Group and recently served on CASN’s Climate Driven Infectious Disease Committee.
+She participated in the development of both CASN’s Entry-to-Practice Public Health Nursing Competencies for Undergraduate Nursing Education and Guidelines for Quality Community Health Nursing Clinical Placements for baccalaureate nursing students.
+Marie was previously a member of the Community Health Nurses of Canada (CHNC) working group that drafted the 2019 Revised Canadian Community Health Nursing Standards of Practice, the Public Health Agency of Canada’s Immunization Education Working Group, the board of the Saskatchewan Public Health Association, the CHNC board, the CHNC Standards and Competencies Standing Committee, and the CHNC Professional Practice Model (2011) Expert Group.

 - Public health nursing education and practice